mackthompson16/World-Order-Forecast/README.md

 2) Market Share Forecast (MSF)
 3) MSF Diluted from WOF

-To develop an accuracy metric, I left one country and one industry out, and averaged a walk forward loss function.
-I must admit this metric is biased because I cherrypick a stable industry/country, and have already trained the model on wordly trends from that time period (it already understands historical shifts and events).
+To develop an accuracy metric, I leave one country/industry out of training, and average a walk forward loss function.
+Because I could cherrypick the left out candidate with the most predictable history (to over estimate my model's accuracy), I also determine a candidate with an **average predictability** score for unbiased validation.
+Though, it can still be said that because global events are captured by all training data, the accuracy metric will still be overestimated.
 ## Background

 I was first introduced to this idea reading Ray Dalio's compelling piece, [Principles for dealing with the changing world order](https://www.economicprinciples.org/DalioChangingWorldOrderCharts.pdf).